daronphang/programming-resources/cloud-computing/AWS/services/security/products.md

 ## AWS Firewall Manager

-AWS Firewall Manager allows centrally defining and enforcing firewall rules across accounts and VPCs for consistency.
+Firewall manager simplifies the process of managing all of your WAF rules, security groups, NACLs, and AWS Shield, across **multiple accounts** for consistency.

 ## Amazon Inspector